Sardingfish/MOON_ECLIPSE/README.md

 ## File Structure

-The coder wrote the main function in C language and FORTRAN language respectively. they call the same library functions but have different makefile configuration files.
+The coder wrote the main function in C language and Fortran language respectively. they call the same library functions but have different makefile configuration files.
 Please chone or download the version your need as follows:

-- FORTRAN：1，3，4，5，7，8
+- Fortran：1，3，4，5，7，8
 - C：1，2，4，5，6，8